pulumi/docs/content/blog/kubernetes-chart-v4/index.md

 `transformations` option doesn't work with multi-language components like Chart "v4".
 See [Resource Option: transforms](content/docs/concepts/options/transforms.md) for more details.

+Note: you cannot change an object's namespace or name using a Pulumi transformation, and you cannot add or discard an object.

 Here's an example of using the `transforms` option to add the `pulumi.com/patchForce` annotation to a chart's resources.